-- 3.4 The Framework is based on a set of core principles and is intended to assist authorities individually in reviewing and accounting for their own approach. - 3.5 The overall aim of the Governance Framework is to ensure that resources are directed in accordance with agreed priorities, that there is sound and inclusive decision making, together with clear accountability for the use of resources to achieve intended outcomes for local communities.
+- 3.3 The Framework is based on a set of core principles and is intended to assist local authorities individually in reviewing and accounting for their own approach. - 3.4 The overall aim of a governance framework is to ensure that resources are directed in accordance with agreed priorities, that there is sound and inclusive decision making, together with clear accountability for the use of resources to achieve intended outcomes for local communities.

-3.6 Within the Framework, focus is also placed upon demonstrating economic, social and environment sustainability over a longer-term, together with the principles of social value.
+3.5 Within the Framework, focus is also placed upon demonstrating economic, social and environment sustainability over a longer-term, together with the principles of social value.